ucloud/terraform-provider-ucloud/website/docs/index.html.markdown

 # UCloud Provider

-~> **NOTE:** This guide requires an avaliable UCloud account or sub-account with project to create resources.
+~> **NOTE:** This guide requires an available UCloud account or sub-account with project to create resources.

 The UCloud provider is used to interact with the resources supported by UCloud.
 The provider needs to be configured